BilbyHouse/Beast-Hunter/RULES.md

 - a turn tracking wheel
 - a turn tracking pawn

-#### SETUP
+#### Setup
-1. Randomly select who will play the Beasts ans who wil play the Hunter.
+1. Randomly select who will play the Beasts and who wil play the Hunter.
 2. Give each player the corresponding deck, and have them shuffled.
 3. Set the turn tracking wheel somehwere easily accesed by both players.
 4. Set the turn tracking pawn in the 'Dusk' wedge of the wheel.